danielkennelly/getdata-005_project/README.md

 * CODEBOOK.md ---> Code book for summary.csv explaining variables, including units of measurement
 * run_analysis.R ---> R script used to process raw data and create summary.csv
 * summary.csv ---> Tidy dataset listing the mean and standard deviation for each measurement for each subject and activity
+* variables.txt ---> list of variables included in summary.csv (minus activity and subject variables)

 Raw Data
 ----------------------------